-Brad’s work is about nexus between virtual reality, identity formation and human consciousness at the intersection of race gender sex and desire.
+Brad’s work converges at the nexus between virtual reality, identity formation, and human consciousness at the intersection of race gender sex, and desire.
 Time is something we move through.
 Time, simultaneously, is something that moves through us.

 Brad explores how we experience and are impacted by historical remembered and imagined time to encourage us to identify and piece together the common and conflicting threads of our human inheritance by amplifying and interrogating the great power and contradictions inherent to identity.
 What we call ourselves is at once a projection of how we view ourselves, and how we are viewed, and so structures the lens through which we view our world.

 As an educator, community organizer, and activist Brad’s in his work has served as Assistant to the National Program Director of Pathways to Teaching Careers at Bank Street College and later as Director of Education for the HIV Treatment and Prevention Department at the Minority Task Force on AIDS; the first community-based organization in New York City to respond to the HIV pandemic targeting women and men of color and LGBTQ adults and youth of color.

 Brad also served as Coalition Coordinator to a city-wide coalition of 50 organizations working with underserved LGBTQ adolescents throughout New York City.
 Brad’s work with marginalized and underserved populations has always been driven by an unfailing sense of compassion and a keen eye for identifying and cultivating new leaders.